neilhoulsby/neilhoulsby.github.io/profile.md

-Senior Staff Research Scientist at Google Deepmind.
+Senior Staff Research Scientist at Google DeepMind.

 Leads a Computer Vision group located in Zürich and Amsterdam.